-<9> Section 3.1.4.3: Exchange 2003 SP2, Exchange 2007 SP1, Outlook 2003 SP3, and Outlook 2007 SP1 can produce unexpected HTML tags which were not in the original HTML document, in response to character formatting RTF control words that are not disabled with the HTMLRTF control word.
-To avoid this deprecated behavior, any control words that affect current character formatting in RTF SHOULD be disabled using HTMLRTF control word.
+<9> Section 3.1.4.3: Exchange 2003, Exchange 2007, Exchange 2010, Outlook 2003, Outlook 2007, and Outlook 2010 can produce unexpected HTML tags that were not in the original HTML document, in response to character formatting RTF control words that are not disabled with the HTMLRTF control word.
+To avoid this deprecated behavior, it is best to disable any control words that affect current character formatting in RTF by using HTMLRTF control word.
 See [MS-RTF] for a list of all RTF control words that can affect character formatting.
-If in doubt about any particular control word, disable it by wrapping it with HTMLRTF control words as specified in section 2.2.1.3.
+If in doubt about any particular control word, disable it by wrapping it with HTMLRTF control words, as specified in 2.2.1.3.

-<10> Section 3.2.3: Outlook 2003 SP3 will exclude hidden attachments from the attachment list.
+<10> Section 3.2.3: Outlook 2003 will exclude hidden attachments from the attachment list.
 An attachment is hidden if its PidTagAttachmentHidden property is a non-zero value.

-<11> Section 3.2.3: Exchange 2003 SP2 will exclude attachments that have a rendering position (stored in the PidTagRenderingPosition property) of -1.
+<11> Section 3.2.3: Exchange 2003 will exclude attachments that have a rendering position (stored in the PidTagRenderingPosition property) of -1.

-<12> Section 3.2,4.1: The Outlook 2003 SP3 Rich Text Format editor reader will provide a list of the \objattph locations via a notification mechanism.
-If the array provided is larger or smaller than the list of insertable attachments, Outlook 2003 SP3 will use the rendering position stored in the PidTagRenderingPosition property of the attachment.
+<12> Section 3.2.4.1: The Outlook 2003 Rich Text Format editor reader will provide a list of the \objattph locations via a notification mechanism.
+If the array provided is larger or smaller than the list of insertable attachments, Outlook 2003 will use the rendering position stored in the PidTagRenderingPosition property of the attachment.

-<13> Section 3.2.4.1: Outlook 2007 SP1 will insert extra attachments at the end of the RTF body.
-Outlook 2003 SP3 will insert extra attachments as specified in endnote <12>.
+<13> Section 3.2.4.1: Outlook 2007 and Outlook 2010 will insert extra attachments at the end of the RTF body.
+Outlook 2003 will insert extra attachments as specified in endnote.